-The Republic of Belarus is a state in the centre of Europe with a population of over 9 million 300 thousand people.
-It is located at the intersection of transport and information flows between West and East, North and South of the Eurasian continent.
+The Republic of Belarus is a state in the center of Europe with a population of more than 9 million 300 thousand people.
+It is located at the intersection of transport and information flows between the West and East, North and South of the Eurasian continent.

-Skillfully using the benefits of its unique geographic location, Belarus is actively developing its information infrastructure.
-One of the priorities for the country's sustainable development is the digital transformation of the economy and the widespread dissemination of innovations.
+Skilfully using the benefits of its unique geographical location, Belarus is actively developing its information infrastructure.
+One of the priorities of the country's sustainable development is the digital transformation of the economy and the widespread dissemination of innovations.

 To date, the Republic of Belarus has made significant progress in the digital sphere.
-A well-developed data transmission network that meets international standards, reliable centres for their storage and processing, identification mechanisms, online payment systems, modern electronic services and information security tools have been created.
+A developed and world-standard data transmission network, reliable data storage and processing centers, identification mechanisms, online payment systems, modern electronic services and information security tools have been created.

-Belarus occupies a leading position in the implementation of information and communication technologies in the CIS region.
+Belarus holds a leading position in the introduction of information and communication technologies in the CIS region.

 According to the International Telecommunication Union, according to the ICT index, the country ranks 32nd out of 176 countries.

-In the next five years, the guidelines and pace of work will be determined by the State Program "Digital Development of Belarus".
-As a result of its implementation, it is planned to further increase the technological level of development of Belarus both nationally and globally, to form a unified architecture of state data and policies for their management.
-This means creating a digital information ecosystem.
-Most of the government functions and business processes of organizations will be transferred to electronic form.
+In the next five years, the guidelines and the pace of work will be determined by the State Program "Digital Development of Belarus".
+As a result of its implementation, it is planned to further increase the technological level of Belarus' development both nationally and globally, to form a unified architecture of state data and their management policy.
+And this means creating a digital information ecosystem.
+Most of the state functions and business processes of organizations will be transferred to electronic form.